-The Allan W. Purdy Distinguished Service Award is one of the highest awards that NASFAA bestows and may be awarded either for significant contributions in the furtherance of NASFAA's goals over a sustained period of time OR for a single contribution of such momentous importance as to deserve the award.
+The Allan W. Purdy Distinguished Service Award is one of the highest awards that NASFAA bestows.
+It may be awarded either for significant contributions in the furtherance of NASFAA's goals over a sustained period of time, or for a single contribution of such momentous importance as to deserve the award.
 An award recipient may come from the financial aid, political, educational, business, or other community.

-The nomination process is now closed.
-The 2015 winners will be announced at the 2015 NASFAA National Conference in New Orleans, LA.
+The awards nomination process is now closed.
+The 2023 award winners will be announced this summer at the NASFAA National Conference.

 Brent Tener, Director of Student Financial Aid, Vanderbilt University

 Brent is currently the director of student financial aid and scholarships at Vanderbilt University in Nashville, Tennessee.
 He has over 30 years of experience as a financial aid administrator and has worked with financial aid professionals across the country while serving in varying capacities in state, regional, and national associations.
 Brent has served on NASFAA's Board of Directors as the SASFAA regional representative, commission director, and representative-at-large.
 He is a past president of TASFAA at the state level and SASFAA at the regional level and was one of the main architects of Vanderbilt's current progressive need-based financial aid program, Opportunity Vanderbilt.
 He was honored with the NASFAA Regional Leadership Award (SASFAA) in 2010 and the SASFAA Distinguished Service Award in 2013.
 Brent started his financial aid career at Wichita State University.